 It was once the fierce battleground of the war fought between the Communists and the Nationalist forces in 1949.
 These days, it is a well-known tourist attraction and often known as the ‘park in the sea’ because of lush greens and vivid flowers on the island.

-In Kinmen County, visitors can buy some of the souvenirs that island is famed for, including ceramic and porcelain products, and knives designed with old mortar shells.
+In Kinmen County, visitors can buy some of the souvenirs that the island is famed for, including ceramic and porcelain products, and knives designed with old mortar shells.

 You can purchase culinary dishes from oyster omelets and various seafood items to Cantonese congee and stuffed clay-oven rolls.
 These are some of the delightful things one should try.